Subaru-PFS/ics_xcu_smb/docs/install.rst

 Reboot and ssh back in, finish configuring:

 - "sudo raspi-config", and
-  - Interfacing Options, enable SPI, enable VNC (this will install tons of packages)
+  - Interfacing Options, enable SPI, enable I2C, enable VNC (this will install tons of packages)
   - Boot Options, B1: select B4 (Autologin to desktop GUI)
   - Advanced Options, A1 (Expand filesystem), A5 Resolution to 1280x1024